-You don’t want to pay more as interest rates rise during the three years, so you opt for a $25,000 advance on your HELOC with a fixed rate.
+You don’t want to pay more as interest rates rise during the construction, so you opt for a $25,000 advance on your HELOC with a fixed rate.

 You could take out up to two or three fixed-rate advances on your HELOC to meet different needs.
 For instance, in addition to your home renovation, you might want to buy a $20,000 car and pay it off over five years.
 You could even take out a fixed-rate advance on the entire HELOC amount.

 Pay down principal and interest at a fixed rate

 With a traditional HELOC, you pay only interest during the initial draw period, which is typically 10 years.
 The loan amortizes, and after the draw period ends, you are required to pay interest and principal.